abhishek551/BarcodeScanner_Sharma/README.md

       Validations used in the text area so that user cannot add text in the No-Of-Pages section in Book Detail Page etc.

       Error Handling used in API calls for error detection.

+      Developed using Xcode-7

+      Tested in iPhone5, iPhone5s, iPhone6 with ios versions 9.0.1 & 8.1